oskardudycz/event-driven.io/content/posts/2022-08-31--slim_your_entities_with_event_sourcing/index.pl.md

 );
 ```

 It may be harder to slimmer it more!
+But if you want to see that read more the [follow-up article](/pl/prototype_underestimated_design_skill/).

 Not persuaded?
 Check more in the [webinar recording](https://www.architecture-weekly.com/p/webinar-8-slim-down-your-aggregates)!